 Tempio Pausania: in the heart of Gallura, it is famous for its Carnival and owes its name to the 'granite temple' surrounded by water and greenery.

-The towns and cities of Sardinia reveal their most authentic soul in folkloristic events and popular festivals, moments of charm perfect for an unforgettable trip.
-The most beautiful events in North Sardinia are part of Salude & Trigu, a project developed by the Chamber of Commerce of Sassari to enhance this extraordinary territory, rich in millenary traditions, flavours, music, a unique way of honoring this land and its history and celebrating a beauty that never ceases to thrill.
+The villages and cities of North Sardinia reveal their most authentic soul in folkloric events and popular festivals, moments of charm perfect for an unforgettable trip.
+Events like those by Salude & Trigu, a project developed by the Sassari Chamber of Commerce to enhance this extraordinary territory, rich in millenary traditions, flavours, music, a unique way of honoring this land and its history and celebrating a beauty that never ceases to thrill.